GPlates/GPlates/doc-python-api/pygplates_primer.rst

 To model deformation, a topological network must first be created.
-This consists of a boundary polygon (resolved by intersecting boundary line segments, similar to topological closed plate polygons), optional interior rigid blocks, individual deforming points, and a deforming region (triangulation with vertices from boundary, rigid blocks and deforming points).
+This consists of a boundary polygon (resolved by intersecting boundary line segments, similar to topological closed plate polygons), optional interior rigid blocks, individual deforming points, and a triangulation (with vertices from boundary, rigid blocks and deforming points).

 .. figure:: images/DeformingNetworkDiagram.png